LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/build-a-chart/_index.md

 ![Visual of a tableau workbook with the Type as a column, and Show Id as a measure of count as a row](pictures/type-show-id-checkpoint.png?classes=border)

-1. Now we can add `Date Added` pill to the `Columns` shelf.
+3. Now we can add the `Date Added` pill to the `Columns` shelf.

 ![Visual of tableau workbook with the Type and Date Added as columns, and Show ID as a measure of count as a row](pictures/date-added-checkpoint.png?classes=border)

 It is important to notice and understand the meaning of the green and blue pills in Tableau.
 As mentioned previously, the two main data types in Tableau are Measures and Dimensions.

-Green pills typically represent quantitative data, which are numerical data which can be measured or counted, and hence are the Measures of your dataset(s).
+Green pills typically represent quantitative data, which is numerical data that can be measured or counted, and hence are the **Measures** of your dataset(s).
 Examples of quantitative data include:

 * Sales figures
 * Customer age
 * Product price
 * Revenue

-Blue pills represent qualitative data, which are non-numerical data which describe attributes or characteristics, and hence are the Dimensions of your dataset(s).
+Blue pills represent qualitative data, which is non-numerical data that describes attributes or characteristics, and hence are the **Dimensions** of your dataset(s).
 Examples of qualitative data include:

 * Product category
 * Product color